susiwen8/echarts-vscode-extension/README.md

 List of commands

     Echarts
-    ECharts autocomplete english version
-    ECharts 自动补全中文版

-PS: `Echarts` and `ECharts 自动补全中文版` will active chinese version.
+PS: `Echarts` now support chinese version.
+(Will support english version in future)

 ## Problems
-* All options information were received by ajax, useless when there were no Internet.
+* ~~All options information were received by ajax, useless when there were no Internet.~~
-* Due to Apache server response speed, sometime connection timeout.
+* ~~Due to Apache server response speed, sometime connection timeout.~~
-* Use closest node to determine CompletionItem which sometime is inaccurate.
+* ~~Use closest node to determine CompletionItem which sometime is inaccurate.~~ Solution: Use [acorn](https://github.com/acornjs/acorn) to generate AST and find closest node by using [acorn-walk](https://github.com/acornjs/acorn/tree/master/acorn-walk)

 ## TODO
-- [ ] Downgrade
+- [x] Downgrade
-- [ ] Optimization
+- [x] Optimization
 - [ ] HoverProvider
+- [ ] Support english